Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 7 Oktober 2025 14.25.40 UTC
+- WIB: Selasa, 7 Oktober 2025 15.35.04 UTC
-- WITA: Selasa, 7 Oktober 2025 15.25.40 UTC
+- WITA: Selasa, 7 Oktober 2025 16.35.04 UTC
-- WIT: Selasa, 7 Oktober 2025 16.25.40 UTC
+- WIT: Selasa, 7 Oktober 2025 17.35.04 UTC

 Kutipan Inspiratif:
-"Nobody can make you feel inferior without your consent."
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

-Kategori: motivational
+Kategori: funny